Objectives

 Overview

 This lesson moves from wave vocabulary to wave behaviour.
-Keep every explanation tied to a wavefront diagram so students can see what changes at a boundary and what stays the same.
+Keep every explanation tied to a wavefront diagram so you can see what changes at a boundary and what stays the same.

 • Show reflection at a plane barrier using parallel wavefronts and a normal line.